elementary/granite/lib/Styles/CONTRIBUTING.md

 The base grid unit should be 3px.
 Sometimes widgets with borders will be "off by one" to align visually.

 Border radii should increase as they nest where reasonable.
-For example button radii is 3px to nest neatly into 6px radii windows, popovers, and OSDs.
+The largest border radii is 9px, used by windows.
+Popovers and On Screen Displays use a border radius half that.

 ## Levels and Dark Style Theory